-On and after 16 December 2021, the rate of additional buyer's stamp duty was increased for purchase of residential properties.
-A buyer of a residential property is subject to buyer's stamp duty and (depending on the profile of the buyer and count of residential properties owned by the buyer) additional buyer's stamp duty (ABSD).
-The rate of ABSD (computed on the higher of the purchase price or market value of a property) was raised from 12% to 17% for Singapore citizens buying their second residential property and from 15% to 25% for those buying their third and subsequent properties.
-Permanent residents buying their second residential property will pay ABSD with a rate increased from 15% to 25% and their third and subsequent residential property at a rate increased from 20% to 30%.
-Foreign individuals buying residential properties are required to pay ABSD at a rate of 30%, up from 20%.
-Entities buying residential properties must pay ABSD at a rate of 35% which was increased from 25%.
-Housing developers are required to pay ABSD at a rate of 35% (including additional 5% which is non-refundable), up from 25% in their purchase of any residential property.
+Furthermore, on and after 27 April 2023, the rate of additional buyer's stamp duty (ABSD) for purchase of residential properties was increased.
+A buyer of a residential property is subject to BSD and (depending on the profile of the buyer and count of residential properties owned by the buyer) ABSD.
+The rate of ABSD (computed on the higher of the purchase price or market value of a property) was raised from 17% to 20% for Singapore citizens buying their second residential property and from 25% to 30% for those buying their third and subsequent properties.
+Permanent residents buying their second residential property will pay ABSD with a rate increased from 25% to 30% and their third and subsequent residential property at a rate increased from 30% to 35%.
+Foreign individuals buying residential properties are required to pay ABSD at a rate of 60%, up from 30%.
+Entities buying residential properties must pay ABSD at a rate of 65%, a sharp increase from 35%.
+There was no change to the rate of ABSD which housing developers are required to pay in their purchase of any residential property, which held steady at 35% (which may be remitted), plus an additional 5% which is non-refundable.